About Time: Model-free Reinforcement Learning with Timed Reward Machines: Introduction

 \section{Introduction}

-Reinforcement Learning (RL)~\cite{DBLP:books/wi/Puterman94,DBLP:books/lib/SuttonB2018} has become a foundational paradigm for sequential decision-making, enabling agents to learn optimal behavior through interactions with an environment.
+Reinforcement Learning (RL)~\cite{DBLP:books/lib/SuttonB2018} has become a foundational paradigm for sequential decision-making, enabling agents to learn optimal behavior through interactions with an environment.
 A crucial aspect of any RL problem is the reward specification, which defines the agent's learning objective.
-Traditionally, rewards are assumed to depend only on the current state and action, conforming to the Markov property.
-However, many real-world tasks require objectives that depend on the history of states, such as completing a sequence of goals or avoiding repeated errors.
-To address this, non-Markovian reward formalisms have been developed, with reward machines (RMs) emerging as a prominent approach.
+Traditionally, rewards are assumed to depend only on the current state and action, conforming to the \emph{Markov} property.
+However, many real-world tasks require objectives that depend on the history of states and actions, such as completing a sequence of tasks or avoiding repeated errors.
+To address this, \emph{non-Markovian} reward formalisms have been developed, with reward machines (RMs) emerging as a prominent approach.

-Reward machines~\cite{IcarteKVM18,DBLP:journals/jair/IcarteKVM22} use finite-state automata to specify structured, history-dependent reward functions.
+Reward Machines~\cite{DBLP:journals/jair/IcarteKVM22} are finite-state automata that specify structured, history-dependent reward functions.
 They provide a compact and expressive way to encode high-level objectives and have been successfully integrated into RL frameworks, improving sample efficiency and interpretability.
-However, a critical limitation of existing reward machines is their inability to express timing constraints—a vital requirement in domains such as robotics and autonomous driving~\cite{DBLP:conf/rv/KaneCDK15}, where requirements often involve time-sensitive elements.
-For instance, an AV might need to "respond to a pedestrian crossing signal within 3 seconds" or "avoid an unsafe road for at least 10 seconds".
+However, a critical limitation of existing RMs is their inability to express timing constraints---a vital requirement to specify time-sensitive requirements in domains such as robotics and autonomous driving~\cite{MEHDIPOUR2023110692,DBLP:journals/arobots/SadighLSSD18}.
+For instance, an AV might need to ``slow down for 3 seconds to allow a pedestrian to cross'' or ``avoid an unsafe road for at least 10 seconds''.

-In this paper, we propose Timed Reward Machines (TRMs), an extension of reward machines that integrates timing constraints into the reward specification.
-TRMs allow reward functions to depend not only on the agent's history of actions and states, but also on the time intervals between events.
-Moreover, TRMs can assign costs and rewards to states and transitions, incentivizing the agent to perform a task while respecting timing constraints and optimizing the overall reward simultaneously.
+In this paper, we propose timed reward machines (TRMs) that enhance reward machines with fine-grained timing requirements.
+To this end, we augment reward machines with clocks that track elapsed time and use them to impose timing constraints, drawing inspiration from the timed automata (TA) literature~\cite{DBLP:journals/tcs/AlurD94}.
+TRMs thus allow reward functions to depend not only on the agent’s history of states and actions, but also on the time intervals between events.
+Moreover, TRMs can assign costs and rewards to both states and transitions, incentivizing the agent to complete a task in a timely manner while optimizing the overall reward.